shwaybotx/penguinofliberty/README.md

 Replace /path/to/destination with the path where you want the files to be extracted.
 If the directory does not exist, unzip will create it for you.

-Change into the directory where the extracted file exists.
-Then change permissions with this:
+Make sure you are in the temporary folder where penquinofliberty-master.zip exists and change permissions with this command:

     chmod -R 775 penguinofliberty-master